dimmitt/force-phone-to-charge-app/README.md

 <br/>https://developer.android.com/reference/android/os/BatteryManager
 <br/>https://developer.apple.com/documentation/uikit/uidevice

-What if it just spammed you ... "dont do it, shut your phone off as a notification message any time you unlocked your phone."
+What if it just spammed you ...
+<br/>"dont do it, shut your phone off as a notification message any time you unlocked your phone."